Wedding Photography: General Information

 For engagement sessions, the goal is to pass on at least 75 pictures—and typically it's more than that.
 For weddings, if Ty's photographing by himself, we're aiming to give you at least 400 images; and if Ty and his second photographer are both on hand, we aim to give you at least 600 images (and, again, it'll often be more).
-In all cases, it's tons of photos, and yet we work to sort "keepers" from "non-keepers" in such a way that the images you get are uniformly strong.
+In all cases, it's a boatload of photos, and yet we work to sort "keepers" from "non-keepers" in such a way that the images you get are uniformly strong.
 Every picture we deliver gets individually edited with care—primarily with Adobe Lightroom, but also with Adobe Photoshop where necessary.

 How to Book:

 Pull up a chair for a little history lesson!
 Once upon a time, people paid the photographer once for taking pictures, then they’d later receive and review “proofs,” and then they’d pay the photographer a second time for prints of those images.
 The fee for taking the pictures was not taxed, because that was considered a “service,” but the prints were taxed because they were a “good.”
 These days, the state of Ohio very clearly classifies even digital photographs as goods if they’re delivered on a disc or flash drive.
 However, if we give clients an itemized invoice, distinguishing goods from services, the service component – which, in our case, would include the time and equipment use involved in taking and editing the pictures – is still tax-free.
 So, on the contract, the amount owed is broken into two subtotals: a "goods" amount and a "services" amount, and sales tax is applied just to the "goods" amount.
 We aim to make the tax burden as small as possible for our clients, while still honoring the good faith of the state.
 We typically say the "goods" portion of full-day wedding photography is $895, and the sales tax on that (7.25% in Shelby County) is $64.89.
 (Note: If you live outside of Ohio, please let us know before the contract is made up, as you're actually exempt from that sales tax.)

 Our Wedding-Day Attire: